LeetLLM

 Scale position indices down to fit within training range[8]

 If you trained on 4K tokens but want to handle 16K, you shrink all position indices by 4x so they fit within the range the model already knows.
 Position 16,000 gets mapped to effective position 4,000.
 Critically, the rotation frequencies theta themselves stay unchanged.
 Only the position index that multiplies theta gets rescaled.
-The model needs a few hundred steps of fine-tuning to adjust to the compressed spacing.
+Chen et al. report extensions to 32K with up to 1,000 fine-tuning steps in their Llama experiments.[8]

 2. NTK (Neural Tangent Kernel)-aware Scaling